TheLuckMan/Remux/README.md

 To learn all available commands for bind()
 Lua and default configuration for Remux, check out - `init.lua` file

+## Name

+The name "Remux" follows traditional UNIX naming conventions and is inspired by the historical origins of UNIX (MULTICS → UNICS → UNIX), as well as Emacs naming patterns.

 License: MIT